nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `findreader alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'findreader alex david'](images/findAlexDavidResult.png)

-## The contents from here onwards are to be removed by the last editor

 ### Viewing help : `help`

 Shows a message explaning how to access the help page.